Bloomberg in Fresno: ‘We can not afford another four years of this craziness’

-FRESNO, California (KSEE) – Democratic presidential candidate Mike Bloomberg kicked off his statewide tour with a stop at Fresno City College on Monday.
+FRESNO, California (KGPE) – Democratic presidential candidate Mike Bloomberg kicked off his statewide tour with a stop at Fresno City College on Monday.

 It comes on the day of the first caucuses in the country.